-During the calendar year 2004 approximately 15.1 million people (118,600 average per day) visited the City, generating approximately \$6.7 billion.
+During the calendar year 2004 approximately 15.1 million people (118,600 average per day) visited the city, generating approximately \$6.7 billion.
 On average, these visitors spent about \$156 per day and stayed three to four nights.

 Hotel occupancy rates in San Francisco averaged 73.2% in calendar year 2004, an increase of 7.6% over the previous year.
-Average daily San Francisco room rates increased about 1.7% to an annual average of \$147, compared to the same period in the prior year
+Average daily San Francisco room rates increased about 1.7% to an annual average of \$147, compared to the same period last year.